National Student Number (NSN): for schools

 - as a primary key or index in a student database

-- for most pastoral or health care information (except for hearing and vision test information)
+- for most pastoral or health care information

 - administration of activities not with NCEA or similar educational records (such as sports and extra-curricular activities)